kartoza/sawps/docs/src/user/manual/landing-page.md

 # Landing Page

 Welcome to the SAWPS `Landing Page`.
-The landing page is the entry point to your data exploration journey.
-The `Landing Page` provides a user-friendly interface to view aggregated species population data trends for South africa and access features like log in, register a new account, or learn more about our platform.
+The landing page is the entry point to users' data exploration journey.
+The `Landing Page` provides a user-friendly interface to view aggregated species population data trends for South africa and access features like log in, register a new account, or learn more about the platform.

 ## Prior to Login

-Upon initial interaction with the platform you will be greeted by the landing page
+Upon initial interaction with the platform users will be greeted by the landing page

 ### Landing Page Header and Navigation Bar

 ![Landing Page](./img/landing-page-1.png)

-In the navigation bar at the top of the page, you'll find several options:
+In the navigation bar at the top of the page, users will find several options:

 1. **About**: The `ABOUT` navigation link navigates to the [about page](about.md).